A Highly Efficient Adaptive-Sieving-Based Algorithm for the High-Dimensional Rank Lasso Problem: Proximal Point Algorithm for Subproblem

-\end{theorem} \begin{proof} In order to obtain similar convergence results as in \cite{Rockafellar}, we only need to verify three conditions: (i) the defined operator $\mathcal{T}$ is maximal monotone; (ii) $\left\{x^k\right\}$ is bounded; (iii) $\mathcal{T}^{-1}$ satisfies the error bound condition at the zero point.
+where $\kappa\ge0$ is a constant. \end{theorem} \begin{proof} In order to obtain similar convergence results as in \cite{Rockafellar}, we only need to verify three conditions: (i) the defined operator $\mathcal{T}$ is maximal monotone; (ii) $\left\{x^k\right\}$ is bounded; (iii) $\mathcal{T}^{-1}$ satisfies the error bound condition at the zero point.